open-tale/open-tale.github.io/_docs/05-skills.md

 * A character with a Crippled mark will have the Inferiority modifier applied to its next rolls for Motion.

-* The Crippled mark wears off in the end of the combat.
+* The Crippled mark wears off in the end of the target's next turn.

 #### Wound Poison